NamkhangNLe/Hemodynamics-Calculator-JIC-3343/README.md

 * Removed the navbar.

 ### Known Issues
+* Application is missing the functionality for login and logout
 * Future DOBs are allowed
 * Any range of numerical values for height and weight are allowed
 * Selecting from patients with the same initials may be difficult to do on the calculate and trends pages